-‘Enterprise’ and ‘innovation’ may have used to sound like corporate buzzwords, but I’m sure after this month’s ground-breaking Enterprise + Innovation 2018 you’re beginning to think a little bit differently.
-There seems to be a lingering misconception that enterprise and innovation apply just to business/engineering/science fields, but really their application is limitless.
+‘Enterprise’ and ‘innovation’ may sound like corporate buzzwords, and there seems to be a lingering misconception that enterprise and innovation apply just to business/engineering/science fields, but really their application is limitless.
 It’s all about big ideas, fresh ways of thinking and revolutionary approaches to doing things.
-As you can see from our Explorers of NEW, you can make a positive change in whatever industry interests you.

 Wondering how you can bring this new mindset to your degree?

-Well lucky for you, there’s a heap of individual courses as well as full programs at UON designed to enhance your skills and knowledge in these areas.
+Well lucky for you, there’s a heap of individual courses as well as full programs at the University designed to enhance your skills and knowledge in these areas.
 Here are just a few:

 Media is an intrinsic part of our lives.
 Unless you’ve been living as a monk in the Himalayas, chances are you’ve grown up in a strong media culture.
 So why pass up the chance to study movies?
 As part of this course, you analyse the role of film and media in culture and individual lives, as well as how the media represents important aspects of contemporary culture.
 This covers topics like fandom, political narratives and social media.